 Furthermore, we demonstrate that mosaic nanoparticles induce a more balanced antibody response against both N1 and N2 immunogens than the mix of homotypic nanoparticles, in which the N1-specific response was somewhat lower.
-This disparity might stem from antigenic competition between the two NA proteins, which appears to affects these preparations differently.
-However, in prior immunizations with unconjugated N1 and N2 no competition between the antigens was reported.52 Combining the antigens on one particle might also locally enhance the recruitment of CD4+ T cell help, resulting in enhanced reactivity compared to the mixed vaccine formulation.
-While the exact mechanism underlying the superiority of the mosaic NA nanoparticles remains unclear at present, these encouraging results could motivate further refinement, following the example of recently reported broadly reactive mosaic vaccines against influenza HA or coronavirus receptor binding domain.^{25-29} These nanoparticles incorporate antigens of as many as eight different variants which ensures minimal clustering of identical antigens adjacent to each other.
-This characteristic is believed to provide an avidity advantage for B cells interacting with conserved epitopes, thereby boosting the induction of cross-reactive antibodies.^{25,27} Further improvements of the mosaic NA nanoparticles, such as the inclusion of multiple NA subtypes, may enhance cross-reactivity by promoting the generation of antibodies targeting conserved epitopes. such as the catalytic site.
-Notably, certain antibodies targeting the catalytic site have demonstrated exceptional breadth.^{53,54} The induction of such antibodies by vaccination would be expected to result in heterosubtypic immunity, a phenomenon rarely observed with experimental NA-based vaccines.13
+This disparity might stem from antigenic competition between the two NA proteins, which appears to affect these preparations differently.
+However, in prior immunizations with unconjugated N1 and N2, no competition between the antigens was reported55.
+Combining the antigens on one particle might also locally enhance the recruitment of CD4+ T cell help, resulting in enhanced reactivity compared to the mixed vaccine formulation.
+While the exact mechanism underlying the superiority of the mosaic NA nanoparticles remains unclear at present, these encouraging results could motivate further refinement, following the example of recently reported broadly reactive mosaic vaccines against influenza HA or coronavirus receptor binding domain26-30.
+These nanoparticles incorporate antigens of as many as eight different variants which ensures minimal clustering of identical antigens adjacent to each other.
+This characteristic is believed to provide an avidity advantage for B cells interacting with conserved epitopes, thereby boosting the induction of cross-reactive antibodies^{26,28}.
+Further improvements of the mosaic NA nanoparticles, such as the inclusion of multiple NA subtypes, may enhance cross-reactivity by promoting the generation of antibodies targeting conserved epitopes, such as the catalytic site.
+Notably, certain antibodies targeting the catalytic site have demonstrated exceptional breadth 56,57.
+The induction of such antibodies by vaccination would be expected to result in heterosubtypic immunity, a phenomenon rarely observed with experimental NA-based vaccines13.
+The current display of only two NA subtypes on the mosaic nanoparticles does not appear sufficient, however, to focus the immune response to the catalytic site and to result in the induction of broader-reactive antibodies compared to a mix of homotypic nanoparticles.